3 Technical Guidelines

 This chapter explains the technical details of submitting a blog post or tech note (referred to collectively as “posts”) for publication on the rOpenSci website - from drafting in an (R) Markdown template, to submitting for review using GitHub Pull Request infrastructure.

-We include advice on commonly used elements like adding an image, a citation, or embedding a tweet in case you need them.
+We include advice on commonly used elements like adding an image, a citation, or embedding a social media post in case you need them.

 Briefly, the process is: